BIH-CEI/pyphetools/docs/user-guide/tips_for_curation.md

 Please use the OMIM identifier.
 This can be taken from the OMIM webpage for the disease.
 For instance, [OMIM:300853](https://omim.org/entry/300853) shows Phenotype MIM number 300853.
 Please enter this as ``OMIM:300853``.
 The ``Phenotype`` (i.e., disease) is shown in the table as ``Immunodeficiency, X-linked, with magnesium defect, Epstein-Barr virus infection and neoplasia``.
 Please use this label.
 This will make it much easier for software to correctly identify the disease that is being curated.

+If there are multiple ``Phenotype`` labels for the disease in the table, please refer to the corresponding section of the publication being annotated.
+Typically, on the OMIM webpage for the disease, these labels are separated based on the respective individuals observed.

 ### Comment
 Sometimes it is hard to curate information and it is a good idea to enter some additional information about the case to help others understand the curation.
 Please use the ``comment`` field for this.
 The following box shows an example of the kind of comment that might be useful.